DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-02-17-brms-intro.md

 <img src="/assets/images/2021-02-17-brms-intro/Color_Plot-1.png" style="display: block; margin: auto;" />

+We can see that while short dragons are likely to be red, long dragons are likely to be yellow, and mid-length dragons are likely to be blue.

 ## Bayesian Multilevel Unequal Variances Regression

-Another extremely useful example of a model that integrates seamlessly in `brms` but is unequal variance regression.
+Another extremely useful example of a model that integrates seamlessly in `brms` is unequal variance regression.
 In our model using diet to predict test scores, we never checked that the variances in test scores between dragons with different diets was equal.
 Since this is an assumption of that model, it could be bad if that assumption doesn’t